“A basic principle of the modern state capitalism is that cost and risk are socialized, while profit is privatized.” – Noam Chomsky

 Thank you, Essential Workers

 Coronavirus has impacted the globe.
-Many nations are on lockdown, and cities across the world have issued shelter at home orders for its residents.
-The United States has been walloped by COVID19.
+Many nations are on lockdown, and cities worldwide have issued shelter-at-home orders for their residents.
+The United States has been walloped by COVID-19.
 Many professionals have taken to working from home and practicing social distancing.
 But for untold millions, they have been deemed essential workers and are at high risk of being exposed just by doing their jobs.
-Many of these essential workers are blue-collar and low wage workers.
+Many of these essential workers are blue-collar and low-wage workers.
 The media has portrayed them as the unsung heroes of the Coronavirus pandemic.
-They are saying is thank an essential worker.
+They are saying thank an essential worker.
 Thanking them is fine, but we need to demand they be paid hazardous duty pay, and after this is over, we raise the minimum wage to a living one and ensure they all have proper healthcare.

 As a member of the Progressive Workers Union, I stand in solidarity with all essential workers.
 Their demands to protect their health and their ability to earn a living should be supported by all of us.
 Once the pandemic subsides, the people should support a living wage, a right to unionize, and universal healthcare coverage.
 It’s insanity to tie health care access to employment.
 These are benefits that are vital to earning a living with dignity and respect.
 I am happy to see that workers have begun to organize because we can only save ourselves.
-They’re not selfless heroes, they’re people doing their jobs in trying times.
-For non-essential folks from the professional class, we should ensure that working-class people are afforded not only our respect but fair wages too.
+They’re not selfless heroes; they’re people doing their jobs in trying times.
+For non-essential folks from the professional class, we should ensure that working-class people are afforded our respect and fair wages.
 We see now that essential workers may not run America, but they damn sure make America run.